twrchtrwyth/pelican/content/pages/links.md

 [YewTube](https://yewtu.be/), an instance of Invidious, an open source alternative frontend to YouTube.
 My preferred way to watch videos is with [mpv][]

-[Analog Nowhere](https://analognowhere.com/), really just the most glorious kind of nerdy madness
+[Analog Nowhere](https://analognowhere.com/), really just the most glorious kind of madness

 [mpv]: {filename}../mpv.md